How to Cancel Your Broadband Contract Easily

 How to avoid broadband cancellation fees

-Interestingly, if your current provider introduces a price hike during your term, did you know you have 30 days to cancel your contract with them without having a pay an exit fee?
-This can also be an opportunity to leave your provider early.
-Furthermore, if your provider fails to rectify broadband speeds that don’t meet their minimum broadband speed stated in your agreement, you’re allowed to leave your contract without incurring a charge.
-All major providers abide by this and it is known as Ofcom’s broadband speed code of practice.
+Furthermore, if your provider fails to provide the broadband speeds in your agreement, you’re allowed to leave your contract without incurring a charge.
+All major providers abide by this, and it is known as Ofcom’s broadband speed code of practice.